 - Final Approver

 - This field allows a final approver to be set for deployments.These fields are available at the Organization, Defaults set at the Database level will be used in addition to the defaults set at the Organization level.
 Database defaults will override the Organization defaults for any differences.
 You can view is as a ‘waterfall’ of values., and Deployment Levels.

 - Domains to be Excluded

 - This field allows users to enter domains that will be suppressed from all deployments at the Organization level.
 The domains should be typed into the field with the appropriate extension.
 For example: aol.com, comcast.net, uwwisc.edu.
 These fields are available at the Organization, Brand, and Deployment Levels.

 - External Domain Suppression File and External Email Suppression File

 - These fields allow a user to set an FTP page for email and domain suppression files.
 The application will automatically retrieve the suppression file from the ftp site and process the suppressions.
 These fields are available at the Organization, Brand, and Deployment Levels.

 - The domain for the Brand is displayed for information purposes.
 This information is only located at the Brand level.

 - Track Messages Opened (HTML only) and Track Links

 - These fields allow users to set the tracking options for all deployments at the Database or Type level.
 Users have the option to track opens and clicks.
 In order to track opens (html deployments only), a transparent 1×1 pixel image will be inserted into the bottom of the HTML code.
 These fields are available at the Brand and Deployment Levels.

 - Message Content Template

 - These fields allow users to set the defaults for the email content header information.
 Users can set the From, Mailbox, Subject, and Reply-to for the content of the emails.
-Users also have the ability to upload an attachment that would be sent with all deployments of this type.
 If no defaults are set, these fields can be filled in when setting up a deployment.